 By Katie Ayoub

-Humans have been consuming honey for 200 million years.
+Humans have been consuming honey for at least 8,000 years.
 It’s certainly not a new discovery, nor is it underappreciated.
 Chefs, bakers, pastry chefs and beverage developers have long leveraged honey’s round, full, rich, lingering flavor profile.
 Today, they are now looking at this primal, ancient ingredient through the lens of modern menu development, applying techniques that optimize honey’s flavor and familiarity while lifting it with unexpected touches.

 Smoked honey is a key feature in the Buffalo sauce coating the wings at The Train Shed in St. Louis, while floral and earthy saffron honey accompanies ricotta fritters at Bäco Mercat in Los Angeles.